rogerhu/compsci_guides/Longest-Consecutive-Sequence.md

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

-Assume `N` represents the number of XXX.
+Assume `N` represents the number of items in the array.

 * **Time Complexity**: `O(N)` because at the first glance, the while loop inside the for loop may seem like the time complexity is O(n * n).
 However, the while loop is only reached when the currentNum is the first of a subsequence, the while loop can only run for n iterations throughout the entire runtime of the function.
 So the runtime is actually O(n+n) = O(n).
 * **Space Complexity**: `O(N)` because we store the numbers in a hashset.